 If you enjoyed our Game of Zones challenge, we would like to invite you back for our Superheroes of Summer challenge.

 How will each state perform under Summer running conditions?

 Superheroes of Summer will be the same concept but with new titles, new leaders, a new prize money system and lots of advance notice to gather your Superhero Squad.
 Each entrant will receive a Superheroes of Summer medal and $5 from each entry will go towards the Children’s Hospitals around Australia.

 In June we raised $6000 for the winning hospital plus around another $1000 in signup bonuses and weekly challenge winnings for the other hospitals.

-This year we are offering event singlets which can be pre-ordered here until 20th October.
+This year we are offering event singlets.
+We have very limited stock which can be ordered here.

 So how does it work?